zpz/zpz.github.io/_posts/2024-05-16-python-mp-manager-2.md

 ---------------------------------------------------------------------------
 ```

-In this case, the main process sleeps 0.01 seconds before going to the next loop and re-assigning `scaler` to another proxy object, thereby garbage collect the previous proxy object.
-In the other process, it sleeps 0.1 seconds between loops.
-As a result, by the time the next element is taken out of the queue, the remote object has already been garbage collected.
+In this case, the main process sleeps 0.01 seconds before going to the next loop and re-assigning `scaler` to another proxy object, thereby garbage collects the previous proxy object (and its corresponding target object).
+In the worker process, it sleeps 0.1 seconds between loops.
+As a result, by the time the second proxy is taken out of the queue, its remote object has been destroyed already.
+This scenario is *not* a rare, special one.

-On the client side (in the worker process), the error happens in `BaseProxy.__init__` when it tries to increment the ref count of the remote object ([BaseProxy], lines 13, 61).
-In the server, the error happens in the method `Server.incref` ([Server], line 126), where the object with the requested identifier does not exist.
+On the client side in the worker process, the error happens in `BaseProxy.__init__` when it tries to increment the ref count of the remote object ([BaseProxy], lines 13, 61).
+In the server, the error happens in the method `Server.incref` ([Server], line 126), where the object with the specified identifier does not exist.

-Because this scenario is not a *rare*, *special* one, I consider this a bug in the standard library.
 We realize that the purpose of pickling a proxy in this context is to use it (probably always) in another process; the purpose is never persistence.
-The problem is that during the time between pickling and unpickling, the ref count that the future new object (out of unpickling) is to claim may lose the basis---the object for the ref count may be garbage collected.
-A fix is, simply, claim the spot preemptively.
-In other words, we do `incref` during pickling instead of unpickling.
+In other words, the unpickling *will happen*.
+Since the issue is that ref counting at unpickling may be too late, the **solution** is to do that preemptively at pickling.
+(This reasoning is the same as the `incref` in `Server.create`; [Server], line 120.)
 The fix is listed below.

 ```python